24th/25th Century BC

 - Panama, Paraguay, and Peru legalize homosexuality.

-- The first gay rights organization in America is founded in Chicago, called The Society for Human Rights.
+- The first gay rights organization in America, the Society for Human Rights, is founded in Chicago.

 - Poland and Uruguay decriminalize homosexuality.